CDC revises Florida's COVID-19 data: 15,322 more cases, 16 deaths

 Florida's total tests are 33,856,911 with 433,373 in the past seven days of 61,910 daily.
 Florida's record was 149,038 on Jan.
 26, when there were many state-run sites around the state.
 New York reported the most tests at 610,139.

-The state ended daily reports on June 4 with the state no longer reporting county fatality totals.
-Also, cases and deaths totals that includes nonresidents no longer are being reported.
+The state ended daily reports on June 4, when COVID-19 was waning, with the state no longer reporting county fatality totals.
+Also, cases and deaths totals that include nonresidents no longer are being reported.
 At the time the reports were scrapped, there were 43,535 cases and 744 deaths of nonresidents.

 In the past week, the state reported 134,506 additional residents' cases, rising by 21.4%.
 The two-week increase is 245,340.